What are medicinal sheepskins?

 Can you use a medicinal sheepskin for your pet as well?

-Yes, a sheepskin brings the same relief to your dog and cat as medical coats do to us.
-Often it is colder low to the ground and a dog or cat that has its bed or spot on the floor will feel more of the cold, especially if the four-legged friend is getting older or has joint problems.
-Put a health coat in the cot so they can lie nice and warm.
+Yes in fact, a sheepskin coat brings the same relief to your dog and cat as medical coats do for us.
+Often it is colder low to the ground and a dog or cat that has its cot or spot on the floor will feel more of the cold, especially if the four-legged friend is getting older or has joint problems.
+Put a health fleece in the bed so they can lie comfortably and warmly.
+View all sheepskins for dogs and cats here.

 What are the benefits of our medical sheepskins?

-- Distribute the pressure of the body evenly-
+- Distribute the pressure of the body proportionally

-Keep warm when cold and stay cool when warm-
+- Keep warm when cold and stay cool when hot

 What is pressure ulcers?